VisitInteractive Brokers

 IBKR may not be the best fit for:

-- Complete beginners who want a simple, guided investing experience.
-If you just want to buy a few ETFs with zero friction, Trading 212 or Lightyear will get you started faster.
+• Complete beginners who want a simple, guided investing experience.
+If you just want to buy a few ETFs with very little friction, a simpler mobile-first broker may get you started faster.

 Alternatives to Consider